Sir Robert Seton of Windygoul, 1st and last Bt.1

 2. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 57.
 Hereinafter cited as The New Extinct Peerage.

-Sir John Perceval, 1st Earl of Egmont1
+John Perceval, 1st Earl of Egmont1

 M, #21858, b.
 22 July 1683, d.
 1 May 1748

-Sir John Perceval, 1st Earl of Egmont was born on 22 July 1683.1 He was the son of Sir John Perceval, 3rd Bt. and Catherine Dering.1 He married Catherine Parker, daughter of Sir Philip Parker, 2nd Bt. and Mary Fortrey, on 10 June 1710.1 He died on 1 May 1748 at age 64.1
+John Perceval, 1st Earl of Egmont was born on 22 July 1683.1 He was the son of Sir John Perceval, 3rd Bt. and Catherine Dering.1 He married Catherine Parker, daughter of Sir Philip Parker, 2nd Bt. and Mary Fortrey, on 10 June 1710.1 He died on 1 May 1748 at age 64.1

-Sir John Perceval, 1st Earl of Egmont succeeded to the title of 5th Baronet Perceval [I., 1661] on 9 November 1691.1 He held the office of Member of Parliament (M.P.)
-(Whig) for County Cork between 1703 and 1715.1 He was invested as a Privy Counsellor (P.C.) in 1704.1 He was created 1st Baron Perecval of Burton, co.
-Cork [Ireland] on 21 April 1715, with a special remainder to his father's heirs male.1 He was invested as a Fellow, Royal Society (F.R.S.).1 He held the office of Member of Parliament (M.P.)
+He succeeded as the 5th Baronet Perceval [I., 1661] on 9 November 1691.1 He held the office of Member of Parliament (M.P.)
+(Whig) for County Cork between 1703 and 1715.1 He was appointed Privy Counsellor (P.C.) in 1704.1 He was created 1st Baron Perceval of Burton, co.
+Cork [Ireland] on 21 April 1715, with a special remainder to his father's heirs male.1 He was appointed Fellow, Royal Society (F.R.S.)1 He held the office of Member of Parliament (M.P.)
 (Whig) for Harwich between 1722 and 1734.1 He was created 1st Viscount Perceval of Kanturk, co.
 Cork [Ireland] on 25 February 1722/23.1 He held the office of President of Georgia in 1732.1 He was created 1st Earl of Egmont, co.
 Cork [Ireland] on 6 November 1733.1

 Citations